Plan and Prepare

-- The Appalachian Trail (A.T.) is safer than most places, it is not immune from crime or insulated against the problems of larger society.
+While the Appalachian Trail (A.T.) is safer than most places, it is not immune from crime or insulated against the problems of the larger society.

 - Stay aware of your surroundings: where you are, what you are doing, and who’s around.

-- Share your plans with someone at home but not strangers, on line or in person.
-Check in with home as often as feasible.
+- Share your plans with someone at home but not strangers, online or in person.
+Check in with home as often as is feasible.

 - Pay as much attention to your mental preparation as your gear.

-- Cellphone reception is unpredictable and in places nonexistent; consider a satellite-guided messenger device for long treks.
+- Mobile phone reception is unpredictable and in places nonexistent; consider a satellite-guided messenger device for long treks.

-- Carry a map; no batteries required for that app.
+- Carry a map; no batteries are required.

-Although the Appalachian Trail (A.T.) is safer than most places, it is not immune from crime.
-In heavily used areas, A.T. “ridgerunners” and “caretakers” act as roving eyes and ears for Trail managers and for public education.
+Although the A.T. is safer than most places, it is not immune from crime.
+In heavily used areas, A.T. “ridgerunners” and “caretakers” act as roving eyes and ears for Trail managers and public education.
 They are not law enforcement.
 And, many areas of the Trail are remote, with little or no cellphone coverage, and help may be far away.

 Leave your hiking plans with someone at home and check in frequently